U.S. Postal Service

 |

-Respondents were presented a proposal to increase USPS revenue by allowing postal rates to rise faster than the rate of inflation: In general, the Postal Service can raise rates only at the rate of inflation for most of its mail.
+The proposal to allow postal rates to rise faster than inflation was recommended by a majority of 59%, including 56% of Republicans and 60% of Democrats.
+More Details Briefing Respondents were presented a proposal to increase USPS revenue by allowing postal rates to rise faster than the rate of inflation: In general, the Postal Service can raise rates only at the rate of inflation for most of its mail.
 You may have seen the price of a stamp for a first class letter go up now and then—most recently it went up to 49 cents for an ounce.
 But after adjusting for inflation, the price of first class mail has actually stayed quite constant for some decades.
 Rates for commercial bulk mail have also remained stable after adjusting for inflation.
 The problem for the Postal Service is that its costs have been going up faster than inflation.
 Thus, the Postal Service has requested that it be allowed to raise some of its rates faster than inflation when its costs are growing faster than inflation.
 It has been proposed that Congress enable the Postal Service to raise its prices on the delivery of some classes of mail by more than the rate of inflation.
 There is a Postal Regulatory Commission (PRC) that would still have to approve each rate increase.
 The PRC’s members are appointed by the president and approved by the Senate to oversee the Postal Service and ensure that it acts consistent with the public interest.
-They evaluated two pairs of arguments for and against the proposal.
+Arguments They evaluated two pairs of arguments for and against the proposal.
 The arguments in favor were found convincing by large majorities of 81% and 69%.
-The general requirement that rates cannot rise faster than inflation would be phased out over three years.
-The Postal Service would be allowed to raise a postal rate in step with its costs for that type of mail, even if that would mean rates would rise faster than inflation.
-The Postal Regulatory Commission would still have to review and approve each rate increase.
-A majority of 61% rated it acceptable (6-10), including 58% of Republicans and 65% of Democrats.
-At the end of the survey, respondents were asked to choose between two options:
+Final Recommendation At the end of the survey, respondents were asked to choose between two options:

 The proposal to allow postal rates to rise faster than inflation was chosen by 59%, including 56% of Republicans and 60% of Democrats.
 Status of Proposal The proposal was then put in the 21st Century Postal Service Act of 2012 (S. 1789), sponsored by Sen. Joseph Lieberman (D) in the 112th Congress, which passed the Senate with 47 Democrats and 13 Republicans voting in favor and 4 Democrats and 33 Republicans voting against.
 It was not taken up by the House.
 In 2015, the proposal was included in the Improving Postal Operations, Service, and Transparency Act (S. 2051), sponsored by Sen. Thomas Carper (D) in the 114th Congress, which did not make it out of committee.
 Since then, the proposal was recommended by the Postmaster General in 2019, as well as the Department of Treasury’s Task Force on the US Postal Service in 2018.
 There is no longer active legislation calling for this change.
 The proposal is not currently part of any active legislation. |